-You do not need prior authorization from Blue Cross of Idaho or from any other person (including a primary care provider) in order to obtain access to obstetrical or gynecological care from a health care professional in our network who specializes in obstetrics or gynecology.
-The health care professional, however, may be required to comply with certain procedures, including obtaining prior authorization for certain services, following a pre-approved treatment plan, or procedures for making referrals.
-For a list of participating health care professionals who specialize in obstetrics or gynecology, please visit our Web site at www.bcidaho.com.
+You do not need Prior Authorization from Blue Cross of Idaho or from any other person (including a primary care provider) in order to obtain access to obstetrical or gynecological care from a health care professional in our network who specializes in obstetrics or gynecology.
+The health care professional, however, may be required to comply with certain procedures, including obtaining Prior Authorization for certain services or procedures for making referrals.
+For a list of participating health care professionals who specialize in obstetrics or gynecology, please visit our Website at www.bcidaho.com.
 You may also call our Customer Service Department at 208-331-7626 or 866-685-2259 for assistance in locating a Provider.